 All students are expected to prepare an independent research proposal prospectus that will be approved by the Doctoral Committee.
-Prior to approval, this work will be presented in a public meeting where the Committee members will meet and respond to questions as asked.
+Prior to approval, this work will be presented in a public meeting where the student will respond to questions asked by Committee members or others in attendance.
 Any modifications requested by the Committee must be addressed prior to passing the proposal.
 The Major Professor can monitor this requirement.
 Once revisions are completed, the student will provide an updated prospectus to the Committee for approval.
 The Major Professor will notify students when they have satisfied all the requirements of the Committee for the prospectus and discuss a course of action for completion of the final dissertation.

-The Doctoral Dissertation Defense Chair will record the vote of the Dissertation Committee via the Successful Defense form and convey the decision of the Dissertation Committee to the Chair of the PhD program.
+The Doctoral Dissertation Defense Chair will record the vote of the Dissertation Committee via the Successful Defense form and convey the decision of the Dissertation Committee to the Chair of the Ph.D. program.